tonialing/Project-Samples/README.md

 # Project-Samples

-This repository contains two project samples, which demonstrate how I apply supply chain methods and data analytics skills to solve real-world problems.
-Note: they may not appear as fully cohesive projects because they were originally team-based.
-However, the examples here only reflect the work I completed independently, with any collaborative sections removed.
+This repository contains two project samples that demonstrate how I apply supply chain methods and data analytics skills to solve real-world problems.
+Note that they may not appear fully cohesive because they were originally team-based; here, I have included only the sections I completed independently, particularly the **model development** work.

-The "Inventory Project" contains a simulation-based project examining how a centralized echelon base-stock policy performs in a multi-stage supply chain facing uncertain demand.
-The study focuses on a stochastic-service model (SSM) framework in a periodic review system, where random demand follows either a normal or a heavy-tailed (Student-t) distribution.
-By comparing these distributions, it highlights how more unpredictable, heavy-tailed demands can increase both holding and backlog costs.
+The **Inventory Project** showcases a simulation-based study of a **centralized echelon base-stock policy** in a multi-stage supply chain under uncertain demand.
+I developed the model using a **stochastic-service model (SSM) framework** in a periodic review system, comparing normal versus heavy-tailed (Student-t) demand distributions.
+This highlights how heavier-tailed demand can lead to greater variability in both holding and backlog costs.
+My primary contribution lies in formulating and coding the supply chain model that computes key metrics such as Type-1 and Type-2 service levels, as well as total system costs.

-In addition, this project and create a simulation model to evaluate the networking operating, demonstrating improved performance in terms of service levels and overall cost, Further recommendations include introducing the capacity constraint across different nodes: supplier (S), distributor (D), and customer (C), to assess how these constraints affect the overall performance of the supply chain, particularly in terms of cost and service levels. analyzes the impact of capacity constraints at different nodes (supplier, distributor, or customer)